<textarea>: The Textarea element #

 The above example demonstrates a number of features of <textarea>:

-• rows and cols attributes to allow you to specify an exact size for the <textarea> to take.
-Setting these is a good idea for consistency, as browser defaults can differ.
+nameattribute to set the name of the associated data point submitted to the server when the form is submitted. rowsandcolsattributes to allow you to specify an exact size for the<textarea>to take.
+Setting these is a good idea for consistency, as browser defaults can differ.- Default content entered between the opening and closing tags.

-The <textarea> element also accepts several attributes common to form <input>s, such as autocomplete, autofocus, disabled, placeholder, readonly, and required. :::
+The <textarea> element also accepts several attributes common to form

 Attributes #